manujoz/mjo-litui/docs/mjo-textarea.md

                     .readonly=${this.settings.readonly}
                     .disabled=${this.settings.disabled}
-                    value="Sample text content for testing different states" helper-text="Use the checkboxes above to test different states" counter
+                    value="Sample text content for testing different states" helperText="Use the checkboxes above to test different states" counter
                     maxlength="200"
                 ></mjo-textarea>